Environmental

 • Limiting our impact on the environment

-Addressing climate change, reducing industrial carbon emissions, protecting natural resources and conserving ecosystems are all issues that Calders & Grandidge, as a responsible corporate citizen, has integrated into its manufacturing and distribution processes, and the need to reduce the environmental impact of operations is at the core of our strategy.
+Addressing climate change, reducing industrial carbon emissions, protecting natural resources and conserving ecosystems are all issues that Calders & Grandidge, as a responsible corporate citizen, has integrated into its manufacturing and distribution processes, and the need to reduce the environmental impact

 Calders & Grandidge has signed up to the Strategy for Sustainable Construction 2008, a joint industry and government initiative that sets out specific commitments and targets to drive the sustainable construction agenda forward.